 What our Newton’s Laws of Motion lesson plan includes

 Lesson Objectives and Overview: Newton’s Laws of Motion teaches students the three laws that Sir Isaac Newton realized in the 17th century.
-Students will discover what each law is and be able to provide examples.
+Students will discover what each law is and will be able to provide examples of each.
 By the end of the lesson, they should be able to recognize examples of each law as they observe them happening.
 This lesson is for students in 5th grade and 6th grade.

 Options for Lesson

 The “Options for Lesson” section lists a number of ideas for additional tasks or activities or alternatives ways to approach aspects of the lesson.
-A could of these relate to the activity.
-Students could work alone or in pairs rather than in groups for the activity.
+Some of these suggestion are related to the lesson activity.
+Students can work alone or in pairs rather than in groups for the activity.
 You could assign a law to specific groups of students to focus on for their presentations.
-Another idea is for students to find and explain examples of Newton’s laws in real life, such as in their neighborhood, in town, at home, and so on.
+Another idea is for students to find and explain examples of Newton’s laws in real life, such as in their neighborhood, in town, or at home.
 You could also incorporate Newton’s laws into a math lesson.
 One more suggestion is to conduct a physics fair for parents where students set up exhibits that demonstrate the three laws of motion.

 NEWTON’S LAWS OF MOTION LESSON PLAN CONTENT PAGES

 The Newton’s Laws of Motion lesson plan contains four pages of content.
 The first page explains who Sir Isaac Newton is and provides some background information on him.
 Students will learn that he was an English mathematician, physicist, astronomer, theologian, author, and more!
 He is one of the most famous and influential scientists of all time.
 He was a natural philosopher and was a key figure in the scientific revolution.
 The scientific revolution was a period of events that led to developments in modern science.